 You can also find me on Reddit, Twitter, YouTube and osu!, out of which sadly only the latter is free (The website, not the client - there is a free client in development but it still uses a third-party proprietary audio library).

 I also own a Xiaomi K30 5G, obviously with a custom Android ROM, namely ArrowOS in this case.
-That said, I'm slowly giving up on Android, so I ordered a Pinephone Pro.
+That said, I'm slowly giving up on Android, so I'm looking into other options (Maybe OnePlus 6?
+I've tried Pinephone and it's way too slow, and Pinephone Pro's battery life seems to be too small).

-This server runs NixOS as well, in fact you can read the configuration here.
 This site's source code is listed here (It's a simple template-based static html generator).
-The only interactive piece of functionality here is the comment system, which is actually simply an nginx log and a script to process it.
+The only interactive piece of functionality here is the comment system, which is done by abusing nginx logs.